Emergent Topology of Optimal Networks for Synchrony

 As a simple example, let us briefly discuss the uniformly distributed frequencies $g(\omega)=1/2$ for $-1\le\omega\le 1$.
 Equation \eqref{curve_eq} then reduces to $\omega^2\pm\nu^2=c$.
 The positive branch with the appropriate boundary condition results in the trivial $\nu(\omega)=-\omega$.
 Such a network couples frequency pairs with equal magnitude and opposite signs.
-The negative branch, which will turn out more favorable for synchrony, has a more interesting structure $\nu=-\text{sign}(\omega)\sqrt{1-\omega^2}$.
+The more favorable negative branch has a more interesting structure $\nu=-\text{sign}(\omega)\sqrt{1-\omega^2}$.